 - Chemical Hygiene Plan - The BE Chemical Hygiene Plan (CHP) details the administrative measures and standard operating procedures for safely and responsibly conducting work with hazardous materials in the department.
 All new personnel, including students, employees, and visiting researchers, must read the CHP prior to initiating any labotory work in BE.
-More detailed information on the CHP, as well as the current CHP document, can be accessed through the BE CHP information page.

 - Clearance Form - Everyone under the BE Chemical Hygiene Plan is required to sign a Chemical Hygiene Clearance form.
 This form must be signed by the researcher, their supervisor, the BE Chemical Hygiene Officer (Mary Lindstrom, 56-651) and then submitted to BE Headquarters.
 The form must be signed and submitted prior to beginning work in the laboratory.